sirgwain/advent-of-code/README.md

 ## running

-puzzles can be run for a year/day, or all puzzles can be run if no year is specified
+Puzzles can be run for a year/day, or all puzzles can be run if no year is specified

 ```zsh
 ❯ ./advent-of-code run -h